hrofeh/kronos/README.md

 }
 ```

+Setting a default value to an adapted config can either be done by assigning the ```default``` property or the ```primitiveDefault``` property if you wish to provide a primitive default which will be adapted as well.

 If the adaptation process is not light, and you want to cache the resolved config value after its first read, you can set the ```cached``` property to ```true```.

 Config properties validation